onfido/onfido-sdk-ui/README.md

 ## [Authentication](#authentication)

 Clients are authenticated using JSON Web Tokens (JWTs).
 The tokens are one use only and expire after 30 minutes.
-See [here](https://jwt.io/) for details of how JWTs work.
+See [here](https://jwt.io/) for details on how JWTs work.

-You need a new JWT each time you initialize the SDK.
+You need a new JWT each time you initialise the SDK.
 You can obtain a JWT in two ways:

-### Onfido's API
+### 1. Through Onfido's API

 The Onfido [API](https://onfido.com/documentation) exposes a JWT endpoint.
 See the API [documentation](https://onfido.com/documentation#json-web-tokens) for details.

-### Generate your own
+### 2. Generate your own

 You can generate your own JWTs.